Agrannya-Singh/Semantic-Recommendation-Service/whitepaper.md

 ### Phase 2: Dual-Stage Retrieval

-1. **Embedding:** The augmented query is sent to Google's `text-embedding-004` model to generate a 768-dimension vector.
+1. **Embedding:** The augmented query is vectorized locally using `SentenceTransformers` (`all-MiniLM-L6-v2`) to generate a 384-dimension vector.
+This process is offloaded to a separate asynchronous thread to prevent Event Loop blocking.
-2. **ANN Search:** This vector is queried against the Pinecone index with `top_k=40` to retrieve a broad set of candidates based on cosine similarity.
+2. **ANN Search:** This vector is queried against the Pinecone index with `top_k=40` to retrieve candidates based on cosine similarity.

 ### Phase 3: Generative Reasoning

-The retrieved candidates are passed to the **Gemini 2.0 Flash** agent.
+The retrieved candidates are passed to the **Gemini 3.0 Flash Preview** agent via the unified `google-genai` SDK with `thinking_level=LOW` for rapid inference.
 The system injects these candidates into a strict prompt template, instructing the LLM to:

 1. Analyze the user's specific intent.
 2. Filter the top 5 matches from the retrieval set.